Catalyst transfer polymerization: Analysis

 Success of CTP is often evaluated using gel permeation chromatography, matrix-assisted laser desorption/ionization, nuclear magnetic resonance spectroscopy.
 GPC characterization enables determination of average molecular weight.
 MALDI and NMR allow for identification of end groups of the polymer chain.

-Polymer Reactivity versus π-complex
+Polymer reactivity versus π-complex

 The chain growth nature of CTP can also be described without invoking a catalyst-polymer π-complex.
 If we assume that no π-complex forms and instead every time a monomer was added to a polymer, the polymer becomes more reactive, we would also see chain growth since the largest polymers in the reaction would be the most reactive and would react with monomers preferentially.
 The presence of this mechanism and one mediated by a π-complex can be elucidated by studying the end groups of the polymers using mass spectrometry.

-Polymers That Can Be Synthesized via CTP
+Polymers that can be synthesized by CTP

 A non-exhaustive list of the polymers that can be synthesized using CTP: